Malinda Blalock: Marauders

 Malinda and her husband could return to Watauga then.
 Once there, though, Keith was soon required by the local Confederate forces, which demanded that he enlist again—after noting his healthy status—and return to the front.
 Otherwise, he would be judged by the new Confederate laws of military draft.

 Therefore, Malinda and Keith fled again, toward Grandfather Mountain.
 There, they found more local deserters in the same condition.
 They stayed with them until the Confederate Army intercepted the group, injuring Keith in his arm.

 Malinda and Keith moved then to Tennessee, where they joined the Union 10th Michigan Cavalry of Colonel George Washington Kirk, who was later succeeded by General George Stoneman.
 For some time, Keith accomplished some administrative chores as a recruitment agent.

 However, the couple decided to enter in action again, this time for the Union, by joining Colonel Kirk's voluntary guerrilla squadrons, the 3rd North Carolina Mounted Infantry, on scouting and raiding missions throughout the Appalachia region of North Carolina.

 With Malinda next to him, Keith began in Blowing Rock, North Carolina, as one of the leaders of the guides for the Watauga Underground Railroad.
 This was a way of escape from the Confederate jail at Salisbury, North Carolina, which was the largest facility of the state.
 Keith had to guide the escaped Union soldiers to safety in Tennessee.
 However, from 1863 on, the skirmishes against the patrolling enemy forces in the region were increasingly tougher.

 Keith's pro-union guerrilla forces began to raid Watauga County.
 Because once they had been harshly humbled by the southern loyalists, the outlaws pitilessly raided their farms, stole and killed.
 Marauding throughout North Carolina's Appalachia region, they were soon feared by the entire state.

-In 1863 Malinda realised she was pregnant, so she travelled to Tennessee to stay with another of the marauder's wives.
-Giving birth to a son on 8 April, 1864, she spent some time with relatives in the area before leaving her young son with them and returning to military activities.
+In 1863 Malinda realized she was pregnant, so she travelled to Tennessee to stay with another of the marauder's wives.
+Giving birth to a son on 8 April 1864, she spent some time with relatives in the area before leaving her young son with them and returning to military activities.

 Confederate vigilantes then murdered Keith's stepfather, Austin Coffey, and one of Austin's four brothers (William), while the other two survived the attack.
 The Coffeys had been betrayed by some local folks who were found and killed by Keith after the war.

 During the war, some of the most ill-fated actions of Malinda and Keith were their two pillaging incursions to the Moore family's farm in Caldwell County, late in 1863.
 One of Moore's sons, James Daniel, was the 26th's officer who recruited them originally.
 In the first incursion, Malinda was injured in her shoulder.
 During the second one, Moore's son was at home, recovering after the Battle of Gettysburg, while Keith got a shot in his eye and lost it.

 During the war, Keith lost the use of a hand.
 He also murdered one of his uncles who had turned to the Confederacy.